geyang/jaynes-starter-kit/10_gcp_docker_example/README.md

-## Further Readings on GCE VM with Accelerators
+## Further Readings on GCP VM with Accelerators

 To create a VM with attached GPUs, complete the following steps: